blog-icon

 What are the causes of index bloat?

 One of the main sufferers of index bloat are e-commerce sites, as they typically have many product pages.
 Even after products are no longer available, the URL and page may still be indexed.
-Product searches and filtering features can also cause hundreds or thousands of 'bloated' pages.
+Product searches and filtering features can also cause hundreds or thousands of pages.
 There are also many other causes of index bloat, such as:

 • Internal duplicate links and pagination.